History of Afghanistan: Taliban and the Northern Alliance (1996–2001)

 The documents also reveal the role of Arab and Pakistani support troops in these killings.
-Osama Bin Laden's so-called 055 Brigade was responsible for mass-killings of Afghan civilians.
+Osama bin Laden's so-called 055 Brigade was responsible for mass-killings of Afghan civilians.
 The report by the United Nations quotes eyewitnesses in many villages describing Arab fighters carrying long knives used for slitting throats and skinning people.

 Pakistani President Pervez Musharraf – then as Chief of Army Staff – was responsible for sending thousands of Pakistanis to fight alongside the Taliban and Bin Laden against the forces of Massoud.
 In total there were believed to be 28,000 Pakistani nationals fighting inside Afghanistan.
-20,000 were regular Pakistani soldiers either from the Frontier Corps or army and an estimated 8,000 were militants recruited in madrassas filling regular Taliban ranks.
+20,000 were regular Pakistani soldiers either from the Frontier Corps or army and an estimated 8,000 were militants recruited in madrasas filling regular Taliban ranks.
 The estimated 25,000 Taliban regular force thus comprised more than 8,000 Pakistani nationals.
 A 1998 document by the U.S. State Department confirms that "20–40 percent of [regular] Taliban soldiers are Pakistani."
 The document further states that the parents of those Pakistani nationals "know nothing regarding their child's military involvement with the Taliban until their bodies are brought back to Pakistan."
 A further 3,000 fighter of the regular Taliban army were Arab and Central Asian militants.
-From 1996 to 2001 the Al Qaeda of Osama Bin Laden and Ayman al-Zawahiri became a state within the Taliban state.
-Bin Laden sent Arab recruits to join the fight against the United Front.
-Of roughly 45,000 Pakistani, Taliban and Al Qaeda soldiers fighting against the forces of Massoud only 14,000 were Afghan.
+From 1996 to 2001 the Al-Qaeda of Osama bin Laden and Ayman al-Zawahiri became a state within the Taliban state.
+Bin Laden sent Arab recruits to join the fight against the Northern Alliance.
+Of roughly 45,000 Pakistani, Taliban and Al-Qaeda soldiers fighting against the forces of Massoud only 14,000 were Afghan.

 According to Human Rights Watch in 1997 Taliban soldiers were summarily executed in and around Mazar-i Sharif by Dostum's Junbish forces.
 Dostum was defeated by the Taliban in 1998 with the fall of Mazar-i-Sharif.
-Massoud remained the only leader of the United Front in Afghanistan.
+Massoud remained the only leader of the Northern Alliance in Afghanistan.

 In the areas under his control Ahmad Shah Massoud set up democratic institutions and signed the Women's Rights Charter.
 Human Rights Watch cites no human rights crimes for the forces under direct control of Massoud for the period from October 1996 until the assassination of Massoud in September 2001.
 As a consequence many civilians fled to the area of Ahmad Shah Massoud.
 National Geographic concluded in its documentary Inside the Taliban:

 The Taliban repeatedly offered Massoud a position of power to make him stop his resistance.
 Massoud declined for he did not fight to obtain a position of power.
 He said in one interview: